enlore/cognition-kit/README.md

 directories, and gulp will copy them over.
 If they don't copy right when you drop them in, restart the gulp process.

-Everything ends up in `dist`, which serves as the webservers serve root from which all your files will be served, so write your html `src` attributes accordingly.
+Everything ends up in `dist`, which is configured to be the webserver's webroot, so write your paths to web resources accordingly.

 This boilerplate places your app files (cogs) in the `dist/app` directory.
 See this
 line: